tzmanish/Witcher-3-Achievement-Progress-Tracker/readme.txt

 Supported achievements
 ----------------------
     Bombardier                   : Collect the formulae for 6 different bomb types.
     Bookworm                     : Read 30 books, journals or other documents.
     Can Quit Anytime I Want      : Be under the influence of 7 potions or decoctions at the same time.
     Can't Touch This!            : Kill 5 foes in a fight without taking damage (except for Toxicity) and without using the Quen Sign.|
     Environmentally Unfriendly   : Kill 50 opponents using the environment (e.g. swamp gas, insects or objects).
     Even Odds                    : Kill 2 monsters you have a contract on without using Signs, potions, mutagens, oils or bombs.
     Fire in the Hole             : Destroy 10 monster nests using bombs.
     Humpty Dumpty                : Kill 10 opponents by knocking them off somewhere high with the Aard Sign.
     Kaer Morhen Trained          : Perform 10 effective counterattacks in a row without getting hit or parrying.
     Let's Cook!                  : Learn 12 potion formulae.
     Master Marksman              : Kill 50 human and nonhuman opponents by striking them in the head with a crossbow bolt.
     Moo-rderer                   : (SECRET)
     Overkill                     : Make an opponent suffer from bleeding, poisoning and burning simultaneously.
 Do this 10 times.
     Rad Steez, Bro!              : (SECRET)
     Return to Sender             : Kill 3 opponents with their own arrows.
-    That Is the Evilest Thing… : Ignite the gas produced by a Dragon's Dream bomb using a burning opponent.
+    That Is the Evilest Thing... : Ignite the gas produced by a Dragon's Dream bomb using a burning opponent.
 Do this 10 times.
     The Enemy of My Enemy        : Use the Axii Sign to force one opponent to kill another.
 Do this 20 times.
     Globetrotter                 : Discover 100 fast travel points.

 Installation
 ------------